lexie23c/Hivebets/REWARDS.md

 ### How It Works

-Invite friends to HiveBets and earn from every bet they place:
+Invite friends to Hivebets and earn from every bet they place:

 1. **Get Your Link** - Connect wallet to generate unique referral link
 2. **Share Everywhere** - Twitter, Discord, Telegram, anywhere
-3. **Friends Bet** - Your referrals place bets on HiveBets
+3. **Friends Bet** - Your referrals place bets on Hivebets
 4. **You Earn** - Receive a percentage of their betting volume
 5. **Lifetime Earnings** - Earn forever from every bet they make